French overseas territories

 Tourism due to grow strongly

 The increase in the tourism business led to an 18.5% rise in visitor numbers in 2017 (a little over one million visitors), which was the best performance since 1998, with an increase of 40% in the number of cruise passengers (453,364 people).
+The International airport of Martinique have a capacity of 2.5 million passengers per year.

 For Martinique-based businesses, tourism is to be the source of job growth, and work is underway to increase its contribution to GDP to a similar level to that of